grasela/bikesquare/README.md

 ## 12. Challenges
 One of the main challenges was to create a pragmatic and useful database that can communicate very well.
-Having some many options for edditing/creating and managing views (bicycles, reviews, queries, profiles) posed a challenge for the views and functionality.
+Having so many options for edditing/creating and managing views (bicycles, reviews, queries, profiles) posed a challenge for the views and functionality.

-One of the big challenges was creating reviewers and reviewed_users as foreign key to Users table.
+From technical point of view one of the big challenges was creating reviewers and reviewed_users as foreign key to Users table.
 Eventually , with the help of the docs and StackOverflow a solution has been obtained which allowed me to access both from Review table.

-I have also experienced quite a few issues with heroku in regards to it's PostgreSQL integration.
-There has been instances where assets added through forms have not been properly saved into the database
-## 13. Coding
+## 13. Future developments

-Coding has been

-## 14. Final Product
+The current version, given the amount of time that has been spent on it is functional and operating.
+Users can uplaod their data as well as post bicycle including editing photos and other information.
+The funcitonality of the quenstions board has been really important and at the moment is good enough for th app to operate.
+The owner of the bicycle receives an email when they get a new question, which later on can be answered under their add.
+When they open the add they will see "answer question" button which will allow them to insert the details.
+It views quite nicely on a separate card next to the bicycle which makes it useful for both sellers and buyers.
+I like that the reviews have worked out.
+They calculate rating as well as give access to all users reviewed and reviewing.

+Mailgun has been implemented for contact form as well as for messaging owners when they receive new question about their add.

+Shrine payments are being processed upon check out and a bicycle delivery address is being shown.

+Devise and Pundit secures access to data.

+At this stage this is the end of the user journey unless they would like to post a bicycle or buy another bicycle.
+In real world, the application requires the following:

+* wishlist
+* multiple photos of bicycles
+* assigning different addresses to bicycles - each user can have many addresses save and when they upload a bicycle they can assign any of them to the the bicycle , which later on becomes a delivery address or pick up address (accordingly)
+* pick up or delivery ? automatic shipment costs calculation
+* if pick up is selected the app can calculate the distance and will offer help with getting directions
+* Payments - the idea is that they won't be processed at the time.
+Instead of buying the bicycle you are booking an inspection.
+Inspeciton time will be available and they will be set by the seller.
+* public inspections - if one person books an inspection - if they decide to purchase the bicycle they will pay using the app in real time.
+No need for cash which is a security concern.
+* better pundit logic - at the moment there is a mix of pundit policies and various method making sure that the correct and accurate data is rendered in front of the user - this has to be gone over and improved to make it clearer and easier.
+* tests